Creating Presentations for Town Meeting

 Special Note: Wi-Fi is available in Battin Hall.
-Presenters who provide their presentation to the Town' Manager's office at least 36 hours in advance of Town Meeting will have their presentation added to the Town's Town Meeting webpage.
-The presentation can then be viewed by Town Meeting Members in advance and Town Meeting members with their own portable devices can bring or access presentations while in Battin Hall.
+Presenters who provide their presentation to the Town Manager's office at least 36 hours in advance of Town Meeting will have their presentation added to the Town Meeting webpage.
+The presentation can then be viewed by Town Meeting Members in advance, and Town Meeting members with their own portable devices can bring or access presentations while in Battin Hall.
 This is the preferable approach for viewing presentations.

-Individuals planning to make a presentation at Town Meeting should prepare the presentation in advance and contact Katherine Labrecque at the Town Manager's Office at 781-698-4543 or by email prior to Town Meeting to make arrangements for it to be loaded onto the computer that will be used at Town Meeting.
+Individuals planning to make a presentation at Town Meeting should prepare the presentation in advance and contact the Town Manager's Office at 781-698-4543 prior to Town Meeting to make arrangements for it to be loaded onto the computer that will be used at Town Meeting.

-Working with the Town Manager Office staff and Moderator is essential to achieve an effective presentation.
+Working with the Town Manager Office staff and Moderator is essential to achieving an effective presentation.

 The presentation should be rehearsed prior to the Town Meeting.
-Make sure your oral presentation is enhanced by the slides and the slides are advanced in phase with your oral presentation.
-You may choose to advance the slides yourself by remote clicker, but is generally smoother to be advanced by the assigned Town Staff person if you make cueing arrangements beforehand.
+Make sure your oral presentation is enhanced by the slides and that the slides are advanced in phase with your oral presentation.
+You may choose to advance the slides yourself by remote clicker, but it is generally smoother to be advanced by the assigned Town staffperson if you make cueing arrangements beforehand.
 Presentations should meet the debate rule limitations.
 Ask the Town Moderator how much time will be allowed for your total presentation.
-Plan for your presentation to end in a bit less time than allotted because the actual presentation is likely to be longer than your rehearsed simulation, and the Moderator's role is to enforce all time limits.
+Plan for your presentation to end in a bit less time than allotted because the actual presentation is likely to be longer than your rehearsed simulation.
+The Moderator's role is to enforce all time limits.